This Philadelphia house flipping guide will help new and active house flippers do business successfully in this city.

 Neighborhoods to Flip Houses in Philadelphia

-Grays Ferry has a median home value of $84,206, but has low quality public schools and not very good crime levels or family environment.
+Grays Ferry has a median home value of $84,206, but has low-quality public schools and not very good crime levels or family environment.
 It has an urban feel and flippers need to judge whether they can achieve good returns here for the effort.

-Median home value in the Pennsport neighborhood is $248,915.
+The median home value in the Pennsport neighborhood is $248,915.
 However, this area does not have very good public schools.
 Although it is good for families and nightlife.

 The Olney neighborhood has a median home value of $96,443.
-This area has a good nightlife but is not very good for families, or public schools.
+This area has good nightlife but is not very good for families, or public schools.